z-zang/lm-lab-css-bem/README.md

 Block component
 .button {}

-Element that depends upon the block
+Element that depends upon the block or is *inside* the block .button__text {}
-.button__text {}
+.card__img {}

-Modifier that changes the style of the block or element .button--red {}
+Modifier that changes the style of the block or element .button--disabled {}
 .button--small {}

 Used together they might look something like this:
-.button__text--red
+.button__text--disabled {}
 ```

 ## BEM in Practice 👩‍🎨

-Now you're down with kids and understand what BEM is, it's time to put those sweet new learnings into practice!
+Now you understand what BEM is, it's time to put those sweet new learnings into practice!

 After forking this repository you will need to then clone the repo locally and open up your index.html file in the browser.

 Type 'open index.html' in your terminal and press enter (make sure you're in the right directory!).
 Your Star Wars / BEM wars page should open in your browser.
 Alternatively, right click on your index.html file and select 'open with..' then select the browser of your choice.

-You should now see pictures of Darth Vader and Yoda on your screen, yes you will.
+You should now see pictures of Darth Vader and Yoda on your screen.

 ## The Challenge 🤺

 The internet is being destroyed by unscaleable, unmanageable CSS!
-Specificity wars are everywhere, elements are lost in the deep dark depths of nesting and fleets of developers are feeing for their lives!
+Specificity wars are everywhere, elements are lost in the deep dark depths of nesting and fleets of developers are fleeing in their droves!
 But!

-Rebellions are built on hope... and a little more knowledge around BEM lights our way.
+Rebellions are built on hope, Skywalker... and a little more knowledge around BEM lights our way. 🕊

 In your index.html file you must work with ~~Yoda~~ BEM to create a more manageable, more zen web page.